bexelbie/bexelbie.github.io/_posts/2023-09-14-man-rides-tram.md

 I take my daughter to preschool every day.
 She is 4 and sometimes the trip to school starts with tears or resistance.
 One way to manage this with young children is to distract them.
 We’ve absolutely talked about this directly, worked on it directly, and have evaluated if there is a cause for concern.
 But, in the moment, distraction is your best friend.

 My distraction weapon of choice is talking to her.
 I’ll narrate our journey and what we can see from the tram.
-I’ll ask questions, make funny noises, ask questions, make up rhyming “words” to get her join in.
+I’ll ask questions, make funny noises, and make up rhyming “words” to get her join in.
 This is all standard parent stuff.

 Because we live outside of the US in a non-English first country, I spice my language heavily with idioms.
 I want her exposed to them even if she doesn’t get them all.
 I want her to see how the language can be used fluidly for different effects, even if she can’t do them all herself yet or if the idioms themselves are dated.
 This is why I have half-joked that I worry I am ruining a non-native speaker’s English if they are listening to me on the tram.

-Fast forward to this morning.
+Fast forward to yesterday morning.
 When we got on the tram, there were no seats.
 So I told my daughter to stand holding the pole and I stood so that she was leaning against me.
 She is safe and she can do this, but a sudden tram stop is not something she is necessarily on the look out for.

 I was also low-key upset with the healthy young 20-somethings all sitting while a 4 year old stood.
-Suddenly, this gentleman, next to us, turns to me and says she can have his … seat in English.
+Suddenly, this gentleman, next to us, turns to me and says she can have his seat … in English.

 He was about my age and had an accent that suggested he was a second language English speaker, but one with quite some skill in the language.
-I was very thankfully and got Stella seated.
+I was very thankfully and got my daughter seated.
 I wondered if he was going to say something to all the young people who didn’t give up their seats but didn’t worry with it.

 Instead, he says to me, “we’ve met before.”
 I am bad with names, but usually good with faces.
 I can’t can’t place this guy.